How do you get started? Can anyone apply? Find answers to these questions and more.

 Family Programs Volunteer

 Would you like to act like a kid again?
 Flying paper airplanes, building forts... sound like fun?If so, we invite you to play like a kid again and help us facilitate family programs for our youngest guests.
 Family Programs Volunteers will be working with children under 5 years old primarily, so enjoying working with children is highly encouraged.
-Shifts are two and a half hours (days of the week can vary) and initial training of Volunteers will take place on March 3rd.
+Shifts are two and a half hours (days of the week can vary).

 Join the Academy’s guest experience team!
 Meet, greet, and guide Academy visitors as a roving concierge, helping visitors to make the best use of their time by providing impromptu itineraries and helpful suggestions.
 We ask for a commitment of only 4 hours each month making Orienteering the Academy’s most flexible volunteer program!

 Help Academy collections managers prepare and maintain scientific collections in our research departments.
 Individual duties are diverse—mount plants, classify bones, re-bottle specimens, document collections, and more—but all volunteers are immersed in the principles and techniques of modern scientific-collections management.
 Our collections include: Anthropology, Botany, Entomology, Herpetology, Ichthyology, Invertebrate Zoology & Geology, or Ornithology & Mammalogy.

 Enjoy being outside and working with plants?
 Join us in becoming an integral part of beautifying our iconic living roof and botanic gardens.
 Our volunteer teams are a great way to expand your knowledge of California native plants and horticulture in a friendly group environment.
 Enthusiasm is all that is required as we provide ongoing training opportunities!